RaviTambade/SDM/UserStoryScenario.md

 #### Example 3
-As a signed-in user I want to able to comment on a blog post So that I can get feedback on issues
+<p>As a signed-in user I want to able to comment on a blog post So that I can get feedback on issues </p>
 Scenario:
 	*  Given I’m in a role of signed-in user
 	*  When I open the page with a specific blog post